I'm a Celebrity 2020 vote | How do you vote by phone, text or the app

 Everything you need to know about how to vote for your favourite celebs in the 2020 series.

-Viewers are tasked with choosing who they want to save from future evictions, with Paralympic athlete Hollie Arnold and theatre actress Ruthie Henshall being the first two to leave camp.
+The camp has been relatively peaceful but the trials have been as gruelling as ever, putting the celebrities through their paces as they fight to win meals for camp.

-Another elimination is due tonight so make sure you vote for your favourites from the I’m A Celebrity 2020 line-up to keep them out of the dreaded bottom two.
+Now, only three members of the I’m A Celebrity 2020 line-up remain: television presenter Vernon Kay, BBC Radio 1 host Jordan North and podcaster Giovanna Fletcher.

-Read on for everything you need to know about voting by phone call, text or using the app.
+Who will be crowned king or queen of the castle?
+That’s up to you to decide.
+Read on for everything you need to know about voting in the I’m A Celebrity 2020 final by phone call, text or using the app.

 How to vote on I’m A Celebrity by phone